Stuart Murray

 Cat is broadly interested in the relations of bodies to themselves, each other, and socio-material environments.
 She often works within interdisciplinary philosophical approaches which center the lived, bodily experience of marginalised people and challenge normative assumptions.
 Her undergraduate and postgraduate theses have focused on the subjective, intersubjective, bodily, and affective dimensions of eating disorders.
 She has also been involved with the MAP (Minorities and Philosophy) Network.

-Christina Stimson
+Christina E. Stimson

 @CEStimson